cki-project/skt-archived/README.md

 debug symbols.
 Use the `--enable-debuginfo` argument to build a kernel with debug symbols included.

+Provide additional arguments and options to `make` by using `--makeopts`.

 ### Publish

 To "publish" the resulting build using the simple "cp" (copy) publisher run: